kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 When we have _too many goals, that are equally important, nothing is important._

-When nothing is important, every single time, we have to go through the inner conflict, to decide what's the goal we want to work on that particular day.
+When nothing is important, every single time, we have to go through the inner conflict, to decide what we want to work on that particular day.

-We now have more noise, thus, more cognito effort needed to prioritize our goals _(repeatedly everyday)_,
+We also have more noise, which required more cognito effort to prioritize our goals everyday.

-On top of that, to "feel accomplished", we wanted to work a bit on everything.
+To make things worse, to "feel accomplished", we try to work a bit on everything.

 When that happen, our attention span and effort are spread across all the goals we have.

-It becomes harder to prioritize and focus on on our goals.
+Remember the saying:

 > The whole is greater than the sum of its parts.

+In short, having too many goals make it harder for us to prioritize and focus on on our goals.

+# Elimination of Choices

+When that happen, we need to start to say no to ourselves.

+> ... the answer to all future distractions is “no” until you finish what you started.
+It’s saying yes to one thing, and no to absolutely everything else.

+Derek Sivers sum it up pretty well in his [article][0], "Saying no to everything else".

+When we are overloaded by all the possibilities we have in our life, and we can't decide, it's time for us to stop deciding.
+One last decision we need to make is just pick the _one thing_ that:

+- excite you the most, _or_
+- you'll feel the most regret if you didn't do it

+And start focusing on doing that one thing.

 # Why one thing at a time?

 First and foremost, by focusing on one thing at a time, I have less **context switching**.

-I can get into the flow easier, and hence have a better focus in the activity as well.
+I can get into the flow easier, and hence have a better focus in the activity.
 With laser like focus, I get to accomplish my goal earlier as well.

 By focusing on one thing at a time, I'm also 100% clear that this is the right